Ryandaydev/good-stuff-dc/README.md

-# api-book-part-three
+# Kansas City Book Launch
-Source code for Part 3 of Hands on APIs for AI and Data Science
+Sharing some of the skills you'll learn in Hands-on APIs for AI and Data Science